sarumathit2001-arch/marketing-attribution-demo/README.md

 - Simulated event streaming using insert queries
 - Demonstrates near real-time updates in dashboard
+- Due to BigQuery free tier limitations, streaming API was simulated using delayed inserts.
+In production, this would be implemented using Pub/Sub or streaming inserts.

 ### Key Concepts
 - Idempotency: event_id ensures uniqueness